NiharikaBarnwal/Azure_documentation/Day-20.md

 ## Project Overview
 In this project, we create an application that leverages RAG using the Meta-Llama-3-70B-Instruct model hosted on Azure ML.
 The model retrieves vectors stored in a local vector database (FAISS) and generates answers to user queries.
 The project involves setting up a conversational AI system that maintains context and retrieves relevant information efficiently.

-In this project, we implemented RAG by:
+Here, we implemented RAG by:
 1. Distributing large data into small chunks.
 2. Embedding these chunks.
 3. Storing the embeddings in a vector database.